heavyai/heavyiq/brain_dump.md

 **Custom LLM Types**

 Although OpenAI's GPT models are generally equipped for a wide variety of tasks, local models are often trained on a specific task and are not equipped for other tasks.
 For example, a model that was trained to translate natural language queries into SQL queries might be unable to use SQL query results to answer a user's question.
 The code found in `heavyiq/langchain/llms/__init__.py` provides the means with which to init and retrieve different models for different purposes by means of the `LLMType` enum.
 When the config specifies that custom models are to be used instead of OpenAI (or Azure OpenAI), you can correlate that model to a specific `LLMType` and use that `LLMType` to retrieve the model.
-The default `LLMType.ANY` is used to retrieve the default model, which in the case of OpenAI will be the OpenAI model.
+The default `LLMType.DEFAULT` is used to retrieve the default model.
+[Relevant PR](https://github.com/heavyai/heavyiq/pull/117)

 **Response Parsing**